Migrate Confluent Platform from ZooKeeper to KRaft using Ansible Playbooks

 Roll back to ZooKeeper

-If the migration fails, you can roll back to the ZooKeeper cluster at any point in the migration process prior to taking the KRaft controllers out of the migration mode.
-Up to that point, the controller makes dual writes to KRaft and ZooKeeper.
+If the migration fails, you can roll back to the ZooKeeper cluster in the migration process prior to taking the KRaft controllers out of the migration mode.
+At that point, the controller makes dual writes to KRaft and ZooKeeper.
 Since the data in ZooKeeper is still consistent with that of the KRaft metadata log, it is still possible to revert to ZooKeeper.

 Once you take the controller out of the migration mode and restart in KRaft mode, you can no longer roll back to ZooKeeper mode.